 As such, it provides a small dose of slow-release nutrients to your garden.
 The best part about compost is that you can make it from kitchen scraps and yard waste.

 For more information, check out my article on making your own compost.

 You can also use low-nitrogen mulch on top of the soil in your garden.
-In addition to insulating soil and preventing evaporation of water, mulch will eventually decompose and provide organic material for your garden.
+A layer of mulch has many benefits, including:

 If your soil is still short on nutrients after adding compost, low-nitrogen fertilizers can be a good supplement to add what is missing.

 There are several reasons to use a low-nitrogen fertilizer, one or more of which may apply to your garden.